 Protocol Section Eligibility Qualification Item Apply Professional Judgment?
-3.5.1.1 Verify that each field previously in a year for which CRTs are not being sought applied no more than the permissible N rate range over the cultivation year Yes 3.5.2 Confirm execution of the Attestation of Voluntary Implementation form to support demonstration of eligibility under the legal requirement test No 3.5.3 Verify that any ecosystem service payment or credit received for activities on a project field has been disclosed and is allowed to be stacked No 3.6 Verify that the project activities at all verified fields comply with applicable laws, particularly water quality laws, by reviewing any instances of non-compliance provided by the project developer and performing a risk-based assessment to confirm the statements made by the project developer in the Attestation of Regulatory Compliance form Yes 3.6 Verify whether the project is located on fields that are classified as Highly Erodible Land or wetlands.
+3.2 Verify accuracy of project start date for all verified fields based on operational records Yes 3.4 Verify that each field is within the 10-year crediting period No 3.5.1 Verify that each field meets the performance standard test No, except for potential extreme weather impacts on yield 3.5.1.1 Verify that each field previously in a year for which CRTs are not being sought applied no more than the permissible N rate range over the cultivation year Yes 3.5.2 Confirm execution of the Attestation of Voluntary Implementation form to support demonstration of eligibility under the legal requirement test No 3.5.3 Verify that any ecosystem service payment or credit received for activities on a project field has been disclosed and is allowed to be stacked No 3.6 Verify that the project activities at all verified fields comply with applicable laws, particularly water quality laws, by reviewing any instances of non- compliance provided by the project developer and performing a risk-based assessment to confirm the statements made by the project developer in the Attestation of Regulatory Compliance form Yes 3.6 Verify whether the project is located on fields that are classified as Highly Erodible Land or wetlands.
 If HEL or wetlands are included, verify that the required conservation compliance standards are being met No 5.1.3.1, 5.1.4.4.1 Verify increases in N rates during cultivation years where CRTs are not being sought are appropriately accounted for No 6.1, 6.2 Verify that the project Monitoring Plan contains a mechanism for ascertaining and demonstrating that all fields pass the legal requirement test at all times No 6.3 Verify that field-level and project-level monitoring meets the requirements of the protocol.
 If it does not, verify that a variance has been approved for monitoring variations No